Sharad Navratri

 - Symbol of New: Khetri’s sprouting symbolizes new life, resurrection, and positive energy.
 Khetri is a symbol of continuity and progress in our lives.

 - Symbol of Agriculture and Prosperity: In Indian tradition, the growth of Khetri is associated with agriculture.
-Sharad Navratri is the time of autumn, the time of sowing crops and the arrival of new crops.
-Growing Khetri will increase wealth, food and prosperity in the future.
+Sharad Navratri is the time of autumn, the time of sowing crops, and the arrival of new crops.
+Growing Khetri will increase wealth, food, and prosperity in the future.

 - Symbol of Goddess Durga: Khetri is the symbol of Goddess Durga.
 The successful germination of Khetri during Navratri symbolizes the blessings of Goddess Durga.